Fen9/WReN/README.md

 # Usage
 * Run the code `python main.py`
-* Params: --model      Models that are shown in the paper, including baselines.
+* Params: - `--model` Models that are shown in the paper, including baselines.
-           --img_size   Size of input images.
+          - `--img_size` Size of input images.